-The sum of the design behind each of these components is the institution that students experience.
+The sum of the design behind each of these components is the institution students experience.
 Yet, too often, structures, processes, and cultures are designed based on institutional history or based on the preferences or assumptions of personnel.
-To truly make change, identify if the structures and policies on place and how students navigate through them or the process.
+To truly make change, identify if the structures and policies on campus that are supporting some students may be creating challenges for others.

+When analyzing institutional attitudes. consider the mindsets, beliefs, and habits that shape or influence decision-making and culture within and through the campus.
+Attitudes permeate every aspect of institutional culture and influence decision-making, which in turn impacts what structures are in place and how students navigate through them or the process.
 A student's sense of belonging can be heavily impacted by institutional and individual attitudes.
-While many students already feel they belong, too many find themselves navigating unfamiliar structures and complex processes which present a formidable barrier to academic and social success.
+While many students already feel they belong, too many find themselves navigating unfamiliar structures and complex processes which present as a formidable barrier to academic and social success.
 While sense of belonging is ultimately created by making connections and building relationships, the institution is responsible for setting up structures and policies to facilitate belonging for all students.

-When analyzing institutional attitudes, consider the mindsets, beliefs, and habits that shape or influence decision-making and culture within and through the campus.
-Attitudes permeate every aspect of institutional culture and influence decision-making, which in turn impacts what structures are in